Couples Therapy in NYC: Tales for Lovebirds

 - a sense of security from those around them

 This feeling of emotional deprivation may stem from childhood experiences.
 Basic emotional needs weren’t adequately met.
 This is highly likely with children of narcissistic parents.

 How we cope when the Emotional Deprivation schema is triggered typically falls into three categories of schema coping modes:

 - Surrender: This coping mode occurs when the individual accepts the schema as a fundamental part of their reality, often feeling perpetually unfulfilled in relationships.
 For instance, someone may stay in an emotionally unsatisfying relationship, believing they don’t deserve better.

 - Avoidance: In this coping mode, the person actively avoids situations or relationships that might trigger feelings of emotional deprivation.
 As an example, a person might choose to remain solitary, avoiding close relationships altogether to prevent the possibility of feeling emotionally neglected.

 - Counterattack: The counterattack mode happens when the person fights back against the schema, usually through anger or aggression.
 An individual might become overly demanding or critical in their relationships, trying to force the fulfillment of their unmet emotional needs.

-Understanding these coping modes can be incredibly valuable in Schema Therapy, enabling a deeper understanding of behavior patterns and offering insights into developing healthier coping strategies.
+Understanding these coping modes can be incredibly valuable in Schema Therapy.
+You can gain a deeper understanding of behavior patterns.
+Insights into developing healthier coping strategies are also possible.

 Turning Trauma into Triumph